DHT Hair Loss: Causes, Treatments & Side Effects

 - What is DHT?

-Androgenic alopecia, otherwise known as male or female pattern baldness affects around half of men over 50 and women over 65.
+Otherwise known as male or female pattern baldness, this condition affects many people.
+It’s estimated that around half of men over 50, and women over 65, suffer from the condition.

 - Increased muscle mass

 Up to 10% of an average adult’s testosterone will be converted to DHT.
 The interaction of DHT and body hair serves an important function but when we combine DHT and hair it leads to thinning and baldness.

 Despite its important function and promoting increased body and facial hair growth, DHT can negatively affect scalp hair.